jduquegonzalez/Supply-Chain-Network-Optimisation/README.md

 ## About the Author

 **Jonathan Duque Gonzalez**
-- Enthusiastic and results-driven supply chain analyst passionate about continuous growth and innovation.
+- An enthusiastic and results-driven supply chain analyst.
+Deeply passionate about fostering continuous growth and innovation, demonstrating a keen curiosity and unwavering determination.
-- Armed with a keen curiosity and unwavering determination.
+- Currently pursuing studies in Statistics and Data Science with the aim of becoming a Supply Chain Data Scientist.
 - Currently working at Waitrose & Partners in London.
 - [LinkedIn Profile](https://www.linkedin.com/in/jonathan-duque-gonzalez-959134143/)